m7a/bo-big/README.md

 	Warning :
 	THIS PROGRAM IS ONLY FOR TO LEARN NOT TO SPAM SOME OTHERS AS YOU!

 Big2
 ====

-Big 2 arbeitete wesentlich genauer als big/1(33) und ermöglichte das Erzeugen von verschiedenen Daten, entweder nur „Null-Bytes“, Zufallstexte oder zufällige Binärdaten.
+Big\ 2 arbeitete wesentlich genauer als Big\ 1 und ermöglichte das Erzeugen von verschiedenen Daten, entweder nur „Null-Bytes“, Zufallstexte oder zufällige Binärdaten.